 Tennessee Child Support Law Answers to FAQs

-Tennessee child support law answers to FAQs (frequently asked questions) by Memphis divorce attorney and family lawyer Miles Mason, Sr. regarding income determination, parenting time, health insurance, and child care.
+Tennessee child support law answers to frequently asked questions by regarding income determination, parenting time, health insurance, and child care.

 The Tennessee Department of Human Services (DHS) promulgates the Tennessee Child Support Guidelines which are a set of administrative rules.
 These answers to FAQs are based on these Guidelines, which are very detailed and complex.
 As time passes, interpretations of the Guidelines will be determined by the Tennessee Court of Appeals and Supreme Court of Tennessee.